ryonakano/reco/README.md

 ### For Developers

-You'll need the following dependencies:
+You'll need the following dependencies to build:

 * libgtk-3.0-dev
 * libgranite-dev (>= 5.4.0)
 * libgstreamer1.0-dev
 * meson
 * valac

+You'll need the following dependencies to run:

+* gstreamer1.0-libav

 Run `meson build` to configure the build environment.
 Change to the build directory and run `ninja` to build